kleros/kleros-interaction/auditor.md

 ## ArbitrablePermissionList
-ArbitrablePermissionList implements an arbitrator curated registry.
+ArbitrablePermissionList implements an arbitrator (see [ERC792](https://github.com/ethereum/EIPs/issues/792)) curated registry.

 ### Notes
 - Anyone can post an item with a deposit.